AWS Security15 min read

 Running a local LLM server comes with its own security surface:

 • Bind to localhost only: by default, Ollama listens on 127.0.0.1:11434.
-Never expose this to 0.0.0.0 without authentication -175,000+ exposed Ollama servers have been found on the internet
+Never expose it to 0.0.0.0 without authentication.
+Researchers have found 175,000+ exposed Ollama servers on the internet.

 • Model provenance: only pull models from the official Ollama library.
-Custom models from unknown sources can contain malicious payloads
+Custom models from unknown sources can contain malicious payloads.

-• API authentication: if you expose the API beyond localhost, put it behind a reverse proxy (Nginx, Caddy) with authentication
+• API authentication: if you expose the API beyond localhost, put it behind a reverse proxy (Nginx, Caddy) with authentication.

 GitHub: https://github.com/ollama/ollama